OpenBB-finance/OpenBB/website/content/terminal/installation/windows.md

 ---
 title: Windows
 sidebar_position: 1
-description: Learn how to install the OpenBB Terminal on Windows, understand its minimum requirements, and follow the step-by-step instructions to ensure successful installation.
+description: "Learn how to install the OpenBB Terminal on Windows, understand its minimum" requirements, and follow the step-by-step instructions to ensure successful installation.
 keywords:
 - OpenBB Terminal installation